rpelisse/in-bed-with-aphrodite/README.md

 How to use the script ?
 ----

-~Important note: all the scripts expect the env variable BZ_USERNAME and BZ_PASSWORD to defined.~
+~Important note: all the scripts expect the env variable TRACKER_USERNAME and TRACKER_PASSWORD to defined accordingly to the tracker (Bugzilla or JIRA) used.~

 * assign-issue:
     Assign issue to somebody (change status to ASSIGNED), along with adding the required flags (dev?,pm?,qa?)